blockmason/ecommerce-workshop/Tutorial_2/tutorial_2.md

 }
 ```

-> Here we need to do 2 things:
+Here we need to do 2 things:
-> 1. First check if there is product available for purchase.
-Since each buyer is limited to 1 of any item for our example, we can simply check that the `quantity` is greater than the length of the `purchasers` array.
+1. First check if there is product available for purchase.
+Since each buyer is limited to 1 of any item for our example, we can simply check that the product `quantity` is greater than the length of the `purchasers` array.
 We will use the `require()` Solidity keyword to check for this requirement first.

-> 2. Add the buyer to the `purchasers` array for the product.
+2. Add the buyer to the `purchasers` array for the product.

 ```
 function purchaseProduct(string memory product, address purchaser) public {